 - Provide opportunities for academic enrichment, including providing tutorial services to help students, particularly students who attend low-performing schools, to meet state and local student academic achievement standards in core academic subjects, such as reading and mathematics.

 - Offer students a broad array of additional services, programs, and activities, such as youth development activities, drug and violence prevention programs, counseling programs, art, music, and recreation programs, technology education programs and character education programs, that are designed to reinforce and complement the regular academic program of participating students.

 - Offer families of students served by community learning centers opportunities for literacy and related educational development.

-The 21st CCLC program is available to students at the school sites listed below.
+The 21st CCLC program is a free program offering both after-school and summer programs to students at the school sites listed below:

 Elementary School SitesAstoria Park ElementaryApalachee Elementary School